 We bring this up at council meeting and there has not been an easy way for our Knights to provide the information.
 Until now, that is.

 The council has started on-line reporting for some of our programs and projects.
 We are starting off slow with just one new report.
 It is the Knights’ Food For Families Report.
-You can access it from our council website under Council Reports.
+You can access it from our council website under Programs and then Family.
 This one form covers food drives, soup kitchen work, pig roast fundraisers for the poor, and more.
-See report.